3 Reasons Your Broadband Connection Isn’t Fast Enough and How to Troubleshoot

 Firstly, call up your ISP and ask them to tell you the actual speeds you are getting from them; this will help you to determine where the fault lies, with them or you.
 However, be aware that this can be frustrating and convoluted as ISPs tend to insist you’re getting those speeds, even when you’re experiencing a slow connection.

 A common problem is that some broadband internet providers advertise ‘speeds up to …’ which may not be available in your area.
 Before committing to a contract, you should do your homework and find out about other people’s experiences, either in your area or by doing some homework online – which is the ISP most complained about for this problem?
-The information can all be found online.
+The information can all be found online and a good place to start is Broadband Genie’s guide to home broadband internet providers.

 Ofcom can help here; the way that internet speeds are advertised is now being more rigorously enforced by the telecoms ombudsman and ISPs are required to follow a code of conduct to ensure consumers are not misled.